 - They’re combining turkey, duck and chicken and putting that on a bun.
 It’s gluten-free.

-- My take: Giggles’ always has a line that’s way too long and slow, and to be honest, the food there is always over-hyped.
+- My take: Giggles’ usually has a line that’s way too long and slow, and to be honest, the food is over-hyped.
 I tried this Turducken sausage.
 It was okay.
 It seems like more of a gimmick to get people to stand in line than a new State Fair staple.

 UpNorth Puff Pasty

 - From Sausage Sister & Me in the Food Building.